 All important external and internal features start to develop and function.

-The neural tube forms that develops into the central nervous system.
+The neural tube forms that develop into the central nervous system.

-Around the eight week head begins to form and its growth is greater than the other parts of the baby.
+Around the eighth week head begins to form and its growth is greater than the other parts of the baby.